Soje21/Consoledle-Project/README.md

 # Consoledle-Project
-Disclaimer: This project is only used for academic purposes only, and to not gain any profit In order to modify/edit this Project requires the IDE of Microsoft Visual Studio Community that runs C# on a .NET 8.0 framework
+Disclaimer: This project is only used for academic purposes only, and will not gain any profit

+In order to modify/edit this Project, it requires the IDE of Microsoft Visual Studio Community that runs C# on a .NET 8.0 framework

 This project could only run on Windows OS